DanielRCA/NCR-mtDNA_ampliconbasedngs/README.md

 ### Usage

-You have to be in the directory where you have all your input files and type on the prompt:
+You have to be in the directory where you have all your input files and type on the command-line:
   ```bash
   bash NCR_ampliconbasedngs.sh
   ```